 The new 2021 electric Jaguar XJ: what you need to know

 The XJ successor will be a sleek luxury saloon configured as a five-door liftback, according to CAR magazine's sources.
 Rather than a lower, squashed i-Pace aesthetic, we understand the four-door will be more akin to an engorged XF and bears little resemblance to its predecessor.

-Rumours suggest the XJ will be the first car built using Jaguar Land Rover’s new MLA platform (on the Jaguar side, at least), which will underpin the future Jaguar J-Pace big SUV and next-gen Range Rovers.
+As predicted by CAR magazine, the new XJ will be the first car built using Jaguar Land Rover’s new MLA platform (on the Jaguar side, at least), which will underpin the future Jaguar J-Pace big SUV and next-gen Range Rovers.
 While the ‘e-XJ’ would naturally be a pure EV, Jaguar hasn’t yet committed to adding combustion engines further down the line.
 It is technically feasible, according to well placed engineering sources.
 Expect a choice of rear- or all-wheel drive, depending on the spec, cost and target market.

 Powertrain details please